PetarIvanov47/event-manager/README.md

 I start this project with zero knowledge in my 1 month vacation between courses.

-Tool, skill and technologies i user and start to learn:
+Tool, skills and technologies i user and start to learn:

 Git Bash